Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow

 \section{Discussion}

-The central result in the present study is the explicit formula for the barotropic-to-baroclinic energy conversion rate \eqref{eq:energy_conversion_rate_n}.
-However, this result warrants further discussion in light of similar formulas found in the literature.
+The central result in the present study is the explicit formula for the barotropic-to-baroclinic energy conversion rate \eqref{eq:energy_conversion_rate_n}, which warrants further discussion in light of similar formulas found in the literature.
 In previous studies that addressed internal wave generation over a seafloor topography forced by vertically uniform flow \citep[e.g.,][]{khatiwala2003generation,nikurashin2010radiation}, the energy conversion rate was shown to equal the energy flux composed as a product of pressure and vertical velocity at the bottom.
-Our formulation is in line with this result; if the reference flow $U(z)$ is uniform, as inferred from \eqref{eq:pressure_Reynolds} and \eqref{eq:energy_production_TS}, the Reynolds stress terms in $\mathcal{P}$ are canceled out so that $\mathcal{P} = \left< p_1 w_1 \right>_{z=0}$ is recovered.
-However, for general cases with $\overline{U} \neq U_0$, the barotropic-to-baroclinic energy conversion rate $\mathcal{P}$ does not coincide with the vertical pressure work.
+If the reference flow $U(z)$ is uniform, our formulation is in line with this result; in such a special situation, as inferred from \eqref{eq:pressure_Reynolds} and \eqref{eq:energy_production_TS}, the Reynolds stress terms in $\mathcal{P}$ are canceled out so that $\mathcal{P} = \left< p_1 w_1 \right>_{z=0}$ is recovered.
+For general cases with $\overline{U} \neq U_0$, on the other hand, the barotropic-to-baroclinic energy conversion rate $\mathcal{P}$ does not coincide with the vertical pressure work.
 This discrepancy would be reconciled by replacing the barotropic velocity $\overline{U}$ in \eqref{eq:energy_production_define} with the velocity at the bottom $U_0$ to define a modified form of the energy production rate

-The corresponding time-averaged energy production rate for the $n$th tidal harmonic is obtained by replacing $\overline{U}$ with $U_0$ in \eqref{eq:energy_conversion_rate_n}.
-Accordingly, the modified energy production rate coincides with the action flux multiplied by the intrinsic frequency at the bottom, thus offering an interpretation that $\mathcal{P}'$ represents the flux of wave energy $\left< E \right>$.
-These formulations were used by \cite{nikurashin2011global} and \cite{shakespeare2020interdependence} to compute the internal wave energy radiating away from the seafloor topography forced by geostrophic and tidal flows.
-However, there remains a concern that the energy production rate defined in \eqref{eq:energy_conversion_rate_modified} depends only on the flow states in the vicinity of the bottom boundary, while our study instead points to the importance of the vertical profile of steady flow on the energetics of bottom-generated internal gravity waves.
+The corresponding time-averaged energy production rate for the $n$th tidal harmonic is obtained by replacing $\overline{U}$ with $U_0$ in \eqref{eq:energy_conversion_rate_n}. \yo{With this choice,} the modified energy production rate coincides with the action flux multiplied by the intrinsic frequency at the bottom, \yo{suggesting an interpretation of $\mathcal{P}'$ as the flux of} wave energy $\left< E \right>$. \yo{Figure~\ref{fig:modified_energy_conversion_rates} demonstrates a modified energy conversion rate $\mathcal{P}'$ (averaged over time) for the same parameter setting as Fig.~\ref{fig:energy_conversion_rates}.
+Due to the replacement of $\overline{U}$ with $U_0$, the steady flow contribution is reduced.
+As a result, the continuous spectrum part makes a marked positive contribution, in contrast to the original energy conversion rate $\mathcal{P}$ shown in Fig.~\ref{fig:energy_conversion_rates}c.}